picandocodigo/List-Category-Posts/readme.txt

 * **dateformat** - Format of the date output.
 The default format is the one you've set on your WordPress settings.
 Example: `[catlist id=42 dateformat="l F dS, Y"]` would display the date as "Monday January 21st, 2013".
 Check http://codex.wordpress.org/Formatting_Date_and_Time for more options to display date.

 * **excerpt** - Display the post's excerpt.
 Default is 'no', use excerpt=yes to activate it.
-If you don't have an excerpt in your post, the plugin will fetch this text from the content, striping its html tags and shortcodes.
+If you don't have an excerpt in your post, the plugin will fetch this text from the content, striping its images and shortcodes.
 The limit is set by the *excerpt_size* parameter (55 words by default).

-* **excerpt_size**
+It respects your theme's allowed HTML tags and doesn't strip them from the excerpt.
+If you want to strip tags, use `excerpt_strip=yes`.

-  * If you are using WordPress >= 3.3: Set the number of *words* to display from the excerpt.
+* **excerpt_size** - Set the number of *words* to display from the excerpt.
 Default is 55.
 Eg: `excerpt_size = 30`

-  * If for some reason you can't update your WordPress and are still using WordPress < 3.3, this will use a fallback function instead of `wp_trim_words` where you'll have to set the number of *characters* insted of words with this parameter.
+* **excerpt_strip** - Set it to `yes` to strip the excerpt's HTML tags.

 * **excludeposts** - IDs of posts to exclude from the list.
 Use 'this' to exclude the current post.
 Ex: [catlist excludeposts=this,12,52,37]